-According to a study of patients with Parkinson disease, high-intensity aerobic exercise performed on a treadmill in the early stages, and within five years of diagnosis, can slow the progression of symptoms of the disease.
+According to a study of people with Parkinson disease, doing high-intensity aerobic exercise on a treadmill in the early stages (within five years of diagnosis) can slow the progression of disease symptoms.
 While researchers say more research is needed, the treatment proved to be safe and effective after six months.
 The findings were published in JAMA Neurology in December 2017.

-After 6 months, participants completed the Unified Parkinson Disease Rating Scale (UPDRS) and scores were compared with baseline scores.
-Those in the high-intensity only group experienced a 0.3 increase in disease progression, compared with a 3.2 increase among those in the usual-care group, and a 2.0 increase among those in the moderate-intensity group had a 2.0 increase in disease progression.
+After six months, participants completed the Unified Parkinson Disease Rating Scale.
+Their scores were compared with baseline scores.
+Those in the high-intensity only group experienced a 0.3 increase in disease progression.
+Those in the usual-care group experienced a 3.2 increase.
+The moderate-intensity group had a 2.0 increase in disease progression.

 Physical therapists are movement experts.
 They improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
 To find a physical therapist in your area, visit Find a PT.